 9. Find Positive Influences

 Understanding the importance of positive social support involves recognizing that you are not alone and that you have a network of people who care about you and want to see you succeed.
-It also involves being open to receiving help and support when you need it.
+It also involves being open to receiving help and emotional support when you need it.

 10. Focus on Your Goals